11 Crucial Customer Service KPIs You Need to Track in 2022

 Customer service is hard.
 Measuring the value of good customer service is even harder.
-Only if you have quantifiable data on how well your support team is doing, can you make improvements to existing processes, take better staffing decisions, and ensure customer happiness.
-Not surprisingly, there are key performance indicators (KPIs) that are of great importance in customer support.
-They focus on answering three important questions:
+However, only if you have quantifiable data on how well your support team is doing can you improve existing processes, make better staffing decisions, and ensure customer happiness.

 – How well is my support team handling customer problems?

 – Are customers happy with the quality of service they’re getting?

 – What impact does good customer service have on my business as a whole?

 How are customer service KPIs different from customer service metrics?

 In essence, a KPI is a measurement that can point to how well a team is tracking toward its targets.
 A KPI is a metric, but it differs from a regular metric in the sense that it shows progress towards a key business goal.